Clients could accuse your tech company of professional negligence if you fail to provide a service or meet their expectations.

 How does insurance protect against accusations of professional negligence?

-Errors and omissions insurance can cover the cost of a lawsuit when a client claims you were professionally negligent.
+Errors and omissions insurance, sometimes called professional liability insurance, can cover the cost of a lawsuit when a client claims you were professionally negligent.
 For example, if you miss a deadline after a subcontractor leaves unexpectedly, this policy could pay your legal expenses if the client sues.
 That could include:

 - Attorney's fees